rickkas7/SleepHelper/README.md

 This adds a wake function, which is called immediately after wake.
 This is done so we can keep track of the reason we woke (button or time).

-### Short wake vs. full wake
+### Quick wake vs. full wake

 The library supports two different levels of wake:

-- A short wake or non-connected wake will wake up the device and go back to sleep very quickly, without connecting to cellular
+- A quick wake or non-connected wake will wake up the device and go back to sleep very quickly, without connecting to cellular
-- A long wake or connected wake will wake up and connect to the cloud
+- A full wake or connected wake will wake up and connect to the cloud

-A short wake might be used to read a sensor, save the data to flash, and go back to sleep.
+A quick wake might be used to read a sensor, save the data to flash, and go back to sleep.
 Or for a button press, vehicle sensor, etc. it might count the event, then go back to sleep.
 Often this can be done in under a second.

-A long wake allows the data to be uploaded to the cloud, but takes longer and uses more power.
+A full wake allows the data to be uploaded to the cloud, but takes longer and uses more power.

 It's also possible to use the library with cellular standby mode, and also with Wi-Fi devices, but the concepts are similar.